 I am author and (co)editor of numerous books, volumes, peer-reviewed journal articles, chapters, encyclopaedic entries and book reviews.
 Below is a list of my key publications since 2017.
 For a more detailed list, see my Google Scholar page.
 Visit the about page for more information on me.

-(2021h) Countering Violent Extremism: The International Deradicalization Agenda, London and New York: Bloomsbury Academic, in press (20 May 2021).
+(2021g) Countering Violent Extremism: The International Deradicalization Agenda, London and New York: IB Tauris (an imprint of Bloomsbury-Academic).

 (2021f) Critical Perspectives on Salafism in the Netherlands, International Centre for Counter-Terrorism – The Hague (ICCT) Research Paper, April (with L Welten).

 (2021e) ‘ ‘‘We Are Already 1-0 Behind’’: Perceptions of Dutch Muslims on Islamophobia, Securitization, and Deradicalization’, Critical Studies on Terrorism 14(1): 90-116 (with L Welten).

 (2021d) ‘Intersecting Globalisation, Islamophobia, Radicalization and Securitization’, in Bonino, S. and Ricucci, R. (eds.)
 Islam and Security in the West, Basingstoke, UK: Palgrave-Macmillan.

 (2021c) ‘UK counter-terrorism strategy, Muslim diaspora communities and the ‘securitisation of integration’, in Akbarzadeh, S. (ed) Routledge Handbook of Political Islam, Abingdon: Routledge.

 (2021b) ‘Muslims and Extremism’, in Lukens-Bull R. and Woodward, M. (eds) Handbook of Contemporary Islam and Muslim Lives, Cham, Switzerland: Springer.